-Repeat rotations will generally be scheduled by the Experiential Education office during the next academic year (student's OFF Block is generally not allowed to be used for a repeat rotation).
+Repeat rotations will generally be scheduled by the Experiential Education office during the next academic year.
 Students that are unsuccessful in achieving a passing grade while repeating a rotation, or that receive 3 or more grades of "NP" on rotations will be referred to the APSC and may be required to repeat the APPE year or are be subject to dismissal (See the General Catalog for more detail on the Satisfactory Academic Progression (SAP) (www.chsu.edu).